robomq/robomq.io/docs/STOMP.md

 ### Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 > In STOMP, username is called login and password is called passcode.

+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+> Notice that stompest library reverses the order of outgoing and incoming heartbeats.

 	client = Stomp(StompConfig("tcp://" + server + ":" + port, login = login, passcode = passcode, version = "1.2"))
-	client.connect(versions = ["1.2"], host = vhost)
+	client.connect(versions = ["1.2"], host = vhost, heartBeats = (0, 60000))

 After that, producer can send messages to a particular destination.
 In this example, it is a queue bound to the default exchange, but it can be replaced by other types of destinations to perform the corresponding messaging.
 The *Message destinations* section elaborates it.